 First, you need to know what a coupon code is and how to apply it.
 Coupon codes can give a certain percentage off your order, a fixed dollar amount off, or free or discounted shipping.
 They can apply to most items a store sells, or only to specific items or categories.
 Some require a minimum purchase amount.

-Stores issue these codes through various channels, such as their email distribution lists, their own website, or through other websites that highlight information on current deals and coupons.
+Stores issue these codes through various channels, such as their newsletters, their own website, or through other websites that promote current deals and coupons.
 Some discounts are applied automatically at checkout without a code, at times only by clicking through a certain link.

 How to Read the Codes